arkku/aidentd/README.md

 are logged, and with `-vv` even debug info is logged with higher priority to reduce the likelihood of it being filtered out by `syslogd`.

+If there seems to be a problem that you can't see in the syslog even with `-vv`, you can also try running `aidentd` directly with logging on `stderr` (option `-e`), e.g.:

+   echo '12345,6667' | sudo ./aidentd -evva

+You can use `conntrack -L -p tcp` to find connections to test with.

 Further Configuration
 =====================

-In addition to the primary options described above, there are some others.
+In addition to the primary options described earlier, there are some others.
 They won't all be documented here – instead run `aidentd --help` to see the up-to-date list from the program itself.

 Some of the potentially more useful ones include: